Session 3 - Module A: Advanced Orchestration Patterns¶

 total_weight += weight

 Weighted result collection preserves source attribution and quality metrics.
-Each result maintains its calculated weight, enabling proportional contribution to the final synthesis based on reliability and performance.
+Each result maintains its calculated weight, enabling proportional contribution to the final data synthesis based on reliability and processing performance.

 synthesis = {